arunanksharan/apto-pay/README.md

 The coinAddress parameter is an optional query parameter.
 It encodes the module address for a custom coin.
+It is 0x1::coin by default where this field is not provided.

+### coinType

+The coinAddress parameter is an optional query parameter.
+It encodes the coin type for a custom coin.
-It is 0x1::coin::AptosCoin by default where this field is not provided.
+It is AptosCoin by default where this field is not provided.

+Together, coinAddress and coinType are used together to call the transfer function.

 ### label